joaoandreotti/buxfox.github.io/_posts/2024-03-02-writeups-cozyhosting-htb.md

 ```

-We can decompile it with jadx and search for password.
+We can decompile it with jadx and search for passwords.
 We found two hardcoded passwords, one for kanderson and another for postgresql.
 ```
 kanderson:
     username=kanderson&password=MRdEQuv6~6P9